dataobservatory-eu/ccsi/content/post/2022-03-20-pan-european-creator-survey/index.md

-+++
+---
-title = "Pan-European Creator Survey" subtitle = "Online monetization, fairness of compensation, attitute to piracy and free use, understanding AI for your work, Covid-19 relief" date = 2022-03-20T14:00:00+01:00 lastmod = 2022-03-10T14:00:00+01:00 draft = false
+title: "Pan-European Creator Survey"
+subtitle: "Online monetization, fairness of compensation, attitute to piracy and free use, understanding AI for your work, Covid-19 relief"
+date: 2022-03-20T14:00:00+01:00
+lastmod: 2022-03-10T14:00:00+01:00
+draft: false

-authors = ["daniel_antal"]
+authors: ["daniel_antal"]

-tags = [ "CCSI Data Observatory", "Survey harmonization", "Trustworthy AI", "Copyright" ]
+tags: [ "CCSI Data Observatory", "Survey harmonization", "Trustworthy AI", "Copyright" ]

-summary = "Understanding coping strategies with online platforms, their algorithms, piracy and free use, and Covid-19 relief measures.
+summary: "Understanding coping strategies with online platforms, their algorithms, piracy and free use, and Covid-19 relief measures.
 A truly Pan-European data collection."

 # Featured image
-[image]
+image:
   # Caption (optional)
-  caption = ""
+  caption: ""

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = "Center"
+  focal_point: "Center"

   # Show image only in page previews?
-  preview_only = true
+  preview_only: true

-+++
+---

 <td style="text-align: center;">{{< figure src="/media/img/blogposts_2022/CCSID_reCreating_Survey_16x9.png"  caption="If you are a creator yourself, please, [fill out](https://uva.fra1.qualtrics.com/jfe/form/SV_23KHcb7E2xqQFNQ) the survey of 2022 in any EU language.
 If you represent an artist organization, please, make sure that the survey finds its way to your newsletter and [get in touch](https://reprex.nl/#/contact) with us to get the results---and any further data you need for your work." numbered="false" >}}</td>